kyma-project/api-gateway/docs/user/tutorials/01-10-mtls-authentication/configure-mtls-Gardener-certs.md

 4. Create a DNSProvider resource that references the Secret with your DNS provider's credentials.

-   See an example Secret for AWS Route 53 DNS provider and the domain `my.domain.com`:
+   See an example Secret for AWS Route 53 DNS provider:

     ```bash
     cat <<EOF | kubectl apply -f -